module BatIO:sig..end

 may wish to force all waiting operations to take place now.

-For this purpose, you may call function BatIO.flush
+For this purpose, you may call function BatIO.flush.

-, chances are that you will want to close it.
+Once you have finished using your BatIO.input or your BatIO.output, chances are that you will want to close it.
 This is not a

 strict necessity, as OCaml will eventually close it for you when

-it detects that you have no more need of that BatIO.input
+it detects that you have no more need of that BatIO.input/BatIO.output, but this is generally a good policy, as

 this will let other programs access the resources which are

-currently allocated to that BatIO.input
+currently allocated to that BatIO.input/BatIO.output --

 typically, under Windows, if you are reading the contents of a